MerlinRoudier/Projet_tech_week01/README.md

 The RL (reinforcement learning) agent embed a Q-Table making him the first interesting agent to work with.
 He update its Q-Table using the Bellman Formula, is aware of rewards and need training iterations to properly update its Q-table (according to its learning rate, its discount rate, the reward etc.).
 Once trained in a specific environment, he is able to reach the goal position thanks to its Q-table making him converge toward the solution.
 Thus there exist some limitations to this approach.
 The RL agent can't find the goal position in a complex and big environment.

-The LRL (Linear Reinforcement Learning) agent get rid of the Q-table by adding a layer of abstraction.
+The LRL (Linear Reinforcement Learning) agent gets rid of the Q-table by adding a layer of abstraction.
+This abstraction will further be used to implement a neural network and generalizes the concept of evolving through different environments.
+This agent will also be aware of the rewards and requires a training.

+Training will consist of iterations.
+During an iteration we let an agent evolve in an environment and use rewards to guide himself toward the goal position.
+The agent will have a defined number of maximum steps to do.
+If this maximum is reached, or the goal position is reached or even if the agent hit a wall (including getting out of the environment), the Q-table is updated and the iteration end.

 ---